unswmedicine/anzard/manual/_posts/0000-01-02-getting-an-account.md

 ---
 {% include JB/setup %}

-Before you can submit data to the ANZNN system, you need to create an account and be approved.
+Before you can submit data to the ANZARD system, you need to create an account and be approved.
 This ensures only authorised users can submit data.

 ## How to request an account
-Go to the ANZNN home page, and click the 'Request An Account' link in the top right corner.
+Go to the ANZARD home page, and click the 'Request An Account' link in the top right corner.
 ![Home page](/user_manual/assets/images/accounts/home.png)
 *Fig 1.
 Home page*